Paint Chipping on the Wing Root (Beginners)

 Stipple the wing root of the plastic scale model with the silver pencil until you have the desired amount of dots.
 It is important that you do not draw, or the effect will be lost.
 Applying dots and tiny dashes in this method will give you a great deal of control over the final look of the airplane model kit.

-Paint Chipping on the Model Aircraft
+Realistic Paint Chipping on a Model Aircraft

 The paint chipping effect is excellent for producing an authentic looking airplane model kit.
 Of the many painting techniques used to achieve this, I have found the following approach to be highly effective.